ganga1980/autoscaler/addon-resizer/README.md

       --recommendation-offset=10: A number from range 0-100.
 When the dependent's resources are rewritten, they are set to the closer end of the range defined by this percentage threshold.
       --stderrthreshold=2: logs at or above this threshold go to stderr --storage="MISSING": The base storage resource requirement.
+      --ignoreResourceRequests=false: ignoring scaling up or down of the resource requests.
       --v=0: log level for V logs
       --vmodule=: comma-separated list of pattern=N settings for file-filtered logging
 ```